jupyter/docker-stacks/docs/contributing/tests.md

 If you want to run a python script in one of our images, you could add a unit test.
 You can do this by creating a `tests/<somestack>-notebook/units/` directory, if it doesn't already exist and put your file there.
-Files in this folder will run automatically when tests are run.
+Files in this folder will be executed in container when tests are run.
 You could see an example for tensorflow package [here](https://github.com/jupyter/docker-stacks/blob/HEAD/tests/tensorflow-notebook/units/unit_tensorflow.py).

 ## Contributing New Tests

 Please follow the process below to add new tests:

-1. Add your test code to one of the modules in `<somestack>-notebook/tests/` directory or create a new module.
+1. Add your test code to one of the modules in `tests/<somestack>-notebook/` directory or create a new module.
 2. Build one or more images you intend to test and run the tests locally.
    If you use `make`, call: